MrAmericanMike/render-deploy-action/README.md

                   wait-for-success: true
 ```

-If you want to use the latest version and not an specific version, use `uses: MrAmericanMike/render-deploy-action@master`:
+If you want to use the latest version and not an specific version, use:

+`uses: MrAmericanMike/render-deploy-action@master`:

-### Why this actions exists?
+### Why this action exists?

 Based on [Render Deploy Action](https://github.com/johnbeynon/render-deploy-action) by [John Beynon](https://github.com/johnbeynon)

 I made this new version as the one mentioned above was using an old version of Node and having some issues.

 Hopefully if more people use and test the one I made we can see if those problems are fixed and if not we can work on it.

 ## License